-- (a) Adequate sanitary facilities and methods shall be used for the collection, storage, handling and disposal of garbage and refuse. - (b) In multiple dwellings, it shall be prohibited to store or accumulate garbage or refuse in public halls and stairways. - (c) In multiple dwellings, by agreement between landlord and occupant, receptacles for disposal of garbage and refuse shall be provided and arrangements made for its removal, in accord with the state rental housing health code.
+- (a) Adequate sanitary facilities and methods shall be used for the collection, storage, handling and disposal of garbage and refuse; - (b) In multiple dwellings, it shall be prohibited to store or accumulate garbage or refuse in public halls and stairways; - (c) In multiple dwellings, by agreement between landlord and occupant, receptacles for disposal of garbage and refuse shall be provided and arrangements made for its removal, in accord with the state rental housing health code; - (d) In multiple dwellings, garbage disposal facilities and outside storage shall be screened from view of any public access or roadway.
 (Ord. of 12-11-78, § 12-05)